 This module focuses on the fundamental aspects of the writing process, from the preparation to the completion of a seminar paper or thesis.
 Students are equipped with various reading and writing strategies, which they are encouraged to explore in order to determine which are most suitable for their individual writing project.

 Students will become confident in drawing on a broad spectrum of writing strategies and techniques.
 They will develop the capacity to organize and schedule the writing process.
 They will develop familiarity with every essential aspect of writing strong and effective seminar papers and theses.

 In this module, experienced and professional writers instruct students in various writing genres in order to provide them with the opportunity to practice creative writing in a variety of different scenarios.
 Students are given the opportunity to enhance their writing skills by revising drafts with the help of feedback from experts.

 Students will gain advanced writing skills in the realm of creative writing from fiction, drama, and poetry to text types used in film and television, and journalism.

 Short stories, poems, theatre scenes or even a whole novel - writing is not only a question of talent, but above all of practice and craft.

 Have you always wanted to write, but can't find the right words?

-On April 21st the workshop "Literary Writing" (basics) starts again.
+The workshop "Literary Writing" starts again.
 All students who enjoy writing prose, poetry or drama are invited.
 Previous knowledge is not required, only the motivation to be able to express oneself better.
 It doesn't matter whether someone has been writing in silence for years, has not yet completed a poem or has even had experience with their first readings.